 Author: Dayna L. Himot

-Dayna L. Himot aka Dénouement is a staff writer at Metrosphere, Met Media DIME Project Manager, and Met Radio’s resident house and techno DJ.
+Dayna L. Himot aka Dénouement is a Met Radio’s resident house and techno DJ and an award winning staff writer at Metrosphere.
 A product of the late eighties and early nineties underground club scene, she considers herself a diehard New Englander.
 In reality she prides herself in the cultural climate of wherever she is.
 Her passion for social documentation via sound, prose, and experience was spurred at a young age.
-With two sons in high school, she now is a junior at MSU Denver minoring in French with a concentration in social documentary journalism.
+After raising her two sons, she decided to actualize her professional goals and is now a junior at MSU majoring social documentary journalism.